aliplanner/training/README.md

 # Chatbots made easy workshop.

-## After this you’ll be a Chatbot SUPER HERO!
+## After this you’ll be a Chatbot SUPERHERO!

 * We will learn how to create an agent
 * Then we will create a dialog with Dialogflow